 [Step 5] The Workout

-Make sure to always challenge yourself for the best results.
-Try using different tech to make your workout more fun and interesting.
+Make sure always to challenge yourself for the best results.
+Try using different tech to make your workout more fun and exciting.
 There are apps out there that are designed for that very purpose.

 Try BigRing Virtual Cycling with a VR headset, or a simple tv program like Zwift to simulate real cycling.
 Have fun with it!